 When it comes to hiring, many employers focus on hard skills.
 However, soft skills are just as critical.
 Here are some of the benefits of hiring based on soft skills:

-Make your hiring pool more extensive and more varied
+Make your hiring pool more extensive and varied

 Hiring for soft skills has more benefits than you might expect.
 “Happier employees and better workflow”.
 If you’re not focusing on credentials, hiring for soft skills lets you expand and diversify your hiring pipeline.

-Harvard Business Review says that companies with solid talent pipelines pay attention to “potential, not credentials.”
+The Harvard Business review says that, companies with solid talent pipelines pay attention to “potential, not credentials.”
 For example, focusing on technical skills, which only last a couple of years, is not as helpful as focusing on soft skills, which can last a lifetime.
 Notably, C-level employers valued soft skills more than hard skills.

 traicie helps recruiters look further than an applicant’s hard skills.
-Learn how traicie can help you broadening your talent pool
+Learn how traicie can help you broaden your talent pool

 Increase work output and employee retention